notator/AssistantPerformer/README.md

 http://james-ingram-act-two.de/open-source/assistantPerformer/aboutAssistantPerformer.html

-This project is a work-in-progress.
-The current version can be tried out on the web at
+This project is a work-in-progress, and has two main branches: 'master' and 'dev'.

+The code in the 'master' branch defines an appplication which can be tried out publicly at

 http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html

-This repository contains the code for the above application.
-Day-to-day testing is done elsewhere.
+This 'master' version  is a stable, but incomplete version of the project.
+Incomplete features are disabled, so that users will not get confused.

+The 'dev' branch is where day-to-day development is done.
+It does not have a public test site.

 James Ingram